00SoCRaT00/Walkthrough/TryHackMe/investigating_windows.md

 What two accounts had administrative privileges (other than the Administrator user)?
 - Guest Jenny

-Whats the name of the scheduled task that is malicous.
+#⏱️ Task 1 :  Whats the version and year of the windows machine?

-- Clean file system
+#1️⃣ Windows Server 2016

-What file was the task trying to run daily?
+⏱️ Task 2 : What file was the task trying to run daily?
 - nc.ps1

 What port did this file listen locally for?